marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/advanced-patterns-lesson.md

 #### Steps

-1. Create a directory for our function app and navigate into the directory.
+1. Create a directory for our Function App and navigate into the directory:

    ```powershell
    mkdir OnbordingByDurableFunction
    cd OnbordingByDurableFunction
    ```

-2. Start Visual Studio Code.
+2. Start Visual Studio Code:

    ```powershell
    code .
    ```

-3. Create a new project via the Azure Functions Extension.
+3. Create a new project via the Azure Functions Extension:
-   1. Name the project `OnbordingByDurableFunction`.
+   a.
+Name the project `OnbordingByDurableFunction`.
-   2. Choose `TypeScript` as language.
+   b.
+Choose `TypeScript` as language.
-   3. Select `Durable Functions HTTP Starter` as a template as we want to trigger the execution of the Durable Function via an HTTP call.
+   c.
+Select `Durable Functions HTTP Starter` as a template as we want to trigger the execution of the Durable Function via an HTTP call.
-   4. Name the function `OnboardingStarter`.
+   d.
+Name the Function `OnboardingStarter`.
-   5. Set the authorization level of the function to `Anonymous`.
+   e.
+Set the authorization level of the Function to `Anonymous`.

 4. Install the `durable-functions` package via npm `npm install durable-functions`.

-   > 📝 **Tip** - Install the the `@types/node` npm package as a dev-dependency because this is needed for the build process.
+   > 📝 **Tip** - Additionally install the `@types/node` npm package as a dev-dependency because this is needed for the build process.

 5. Adjust the `function.json` file of the Durable Functions Client `OnboardingStarter` to expose only an `POST` endpoint: